Deliver, Monitor and Evaluate Customer Service to Internal Customers: NVQ

 Welfare Rights – This team works closely with the Finance department and there are advisors who we pass the cases to where clients require advice on welfare and finances.

-Human resources – This department looks after the staff starting from recruitment till retirement.
+Human resources – This department looks after the staff starting from recruitment until retirement.
 They work for the welfare of the staff and any issues to do with employees are dealt with by this department through advice and support.
 We are their customers and all employees of the organisation are their customers and they support us with all the employee relation issues and manage change programmes.
 They balance the needs for all customers.
-They provide proactive solutions that are customer focused also maintaining the policies and procedures of the organisation.
+They provide proactive solutions that are customer-focused also maintaining the policies and procedures of the organisation.